 As a nutritionist, many people who come to see me have heard that sugar is bad for you, and they feel addicted to it.
 Adele's story illustrates how sugar helps with weight loss and health.

 In my practice, I work with many women who slowly gain weight through their 30s and 40s.
 They come to see me referred by docs who know that I specialize in helping overweight patients lose weight.
 Adele is such a patient.
 She works at the local hospital and makes heart-healthy choices at the cafeteria for breakfast and lunch.

 Adele's husband is retired, so she comes home to a well-balanced dinner every evening.
 Later at night while watching TV, Adele takes trips into the kitchen, first to get a bowl of ice cream and then, when that "doesn't do it," to open a bag of cookies.
 Afterward, stuffed and bloated, Adele vows to start a diet in the morning.

 At her first visit with me, Adele told me this had been her pattern over the last 20 years.
 "No surprise," she says, "that I have gained 40 pounds and keep gaining.
-Of course I have tried every diet under the sun.
-They work for a while but then something happens, and before I know it, I am back overeating sugar at night.
+Of course, I have tried every diet under the sun.
+They work for a while, but then something happens, and before I know it, I am back to overeating sugar at night.
 Can you help me?"

 I show Adele my food plan.
-She is surprised to see that I recommend eating dessert with lunch and dinner and asks my why.
-I tell her that eating sugar-containing desserts ("fun foods") at the end of well balanced meals will leave her satisfied so she will be better able to resist urges to overeat in the evening.
+She is surprised to see that I recommend eating dessert with lunch and dinner and asks me why.
+I tell her that eating sugar-containing desserts ("fun foods") at the end of well-balanced meals will leave her satisfied, so she will be better able to resist urges to overeat in the evening.